 Here is a detailed guide about why and how to become a UX designer, even if you do not have any experience or an advanced degree.

 User experience design (also known as “UX design”) - is all about enhancing user satisfaction and designing the complete user experience.
 UX design requires a solid understanding of sociology, psychology as well as design to identify and address real users’ problems.

 UX designer refers to a person who uses the art and science of designing a web/app with better usability and accessibility from the very beginning, enabling users to have a more pleasant experience.

-UX designers need to learn the basics of website/app design and development, master common UX design tools (such as Photoshop, Sketch, Illustrator, Mockplus), and know how to test a web/app design for better UX.
+UX designers need to learn the basics of website/app design and development, master common UX design tools, and know how to test a web/app design for better UX.

 UI design, (also known as “User Interface design”) is all about the visual appearances of a product and is a subset of UX design.
 However, what UI designers and UX designers really do is different.

 In other words, their core concerns, the colors they use, and the design tools they choose for web/app design are different.